Dave-21/UPHDAS/README.md

 ## Features
 - 📷 **Starfield Image Capture**: Using IMX477 with calibrated exposure.
 - 🔍 **Plate Solving**: Converts pixel coordinates to celestial coordinates using ASTAP.
-- 🛰️ **Satellite Streak Detection**: Identifies moving objects in images.
+- 🛰️ **Satellite Streak Detection**: Identifies satellite arc in long-exposure image.
-- 🚀 **Orbital Parameter Estimation**: Computes inclination, eccentricity, and RAAN.
+- 🚀 **Orbital Parameter Estimation**: Computes Right Ascension and Declination for a detected satellite.
-- 📡 **TLE Generation & Validation**: Compares with official databases.
+- 📡 **TLE Generation & Validation**: Compares with official bulk TLE database.
-- 🌤️ **Weather-Based Operation**: Determines if conditions are favorable for capturing images.
+- 🌤️ **Weather-Based Operation**: Determines if weather conditions are favorable for capturing images.
-- 🔄 **Automated Data Syncing**: Uses `rsync` to transfer data to a central server.
+- 🔄 **Automated Data Syncing**: Uses `rsync` to transfer data to a central aggregate server.

 ## Project Structure
 ```